-UPDATE: This NJ Town Puts An Age Limit Trick-Or-Treaters
+UPDATE: This NJ Town Did Not Put An Age Limit Trick-Or-Treaters

 UPDATE: I just saw a new update on News12.com that clarified that there is no legal age limit for trick-or-treating in Upper Deerfield Township in New Jersey.